 Avoiding family gatherings - out of fear that a family member will repeat past bad behavior.

-These kinds of actions can sometimes lead other bystanders to misunderstand the motivations of the Non-PD.
-For example, it is not uncommon for distant family members to scold adult children for going "No-Contact" with an abusive parent, or for religious friends to look down on a Non-PD who divorces their spouse.
+These kinds of actions can sometimes lead other bystanders to misunderstand the motivations of the Non.
+For example, it is not uncommon for distant family members to scold adult children for going “No-Contact” with an abusive parent, or for non-custodial family members to accuse a protective parent of Parental Alienation, or for religious friends to look down on a Non who divorces their spouse.